 More information on the types of action you may need to take ahead of travelling in the event of a ‘no deal’ EU Exit:

-- you should continue to take out comprehensive travel insurance (including health cover) before travel abroad.
+- you should continue to take out appropriate travel insurance (including health cover) before travel abroad.
 Read more about travel insurance

-your mobile operator may not provide free roaming in the EU so check with them before you travel.
+using your mobile phone in the EU may be more expensive.
+Your mobile operator may not provide free roaming in the EU so check with them before you travel.
 Make sure you know how to turn off data roaming on your mobile if you are worried about being charged.
 Read more about using your mobile phone in the EU

-if you intend to use a bank card, insurance or other financial services in the EU after exit, this may be affected.
+if you intend to use a bank card or other financial services in the EU after exit, this may be affected.
 Read more about using a bank card, insurance or other financial service in the EU

 insolvency protection for package holidays bought from a UK based provider will remain the same.
 When buying from an EU-based provider your rights and protections may be different.
 You should check with your travel provider for clarification